liddiard/personal-website-gatsby/src/pages/project/weather-subway-board.md

 This project posed unique design challenges in how to convey information within the constraints of a low-resolution display, like designing tiny weather icons that are still understandable.
 If there’s rain, for example, a degree of cloud cover is implied so I omit the cloud icon.

 Since I wasn’t using a graphing library, I also had to implement details like positioning the high and low temperature forecast labels right above their corresponding peaks and valleys on the line graph.
 This alone ended up taking [roughly 200 lines of code](https://github.com/liddiard/weather-subway-board/blob/main/src/display/forecast.js), identifying increasing and decreasing temperature intervals, centering labels, and checking bounding boxes.

+The end product is a colorful conversation starter that helps me get out the door quickly and prepared.